-EIF Day Demonstration at the University of Arizona - POSTPONDED January 22, 2021 at 1:00pm - 2pm University of Arizona Tucson AZ Tucson, AZ 85733 United States Organised by: Jack & Felice Cohen-Joppa
+EIF Day Demonstration at the University of Arizona - POSTPONDED January 22, 2021 at 1:00pm - 2pm Arizona University of Arizona Tucson AZ Tucson, AZ 85733 United States Contact person: Jack & Felice Cohen-Joppa

 Last week, the Associated Press reported that Arizona is the COVID-19 “hot spot of the world”.
 With hospitals full and cases expected to increase in coming weeks, we have decided to postpone the Tucson celebrations for the Treaty on the Prohibition of Nuclear Weapons.
 We will celebrate together on the one year anniversary: January 22, 2022!

 In the meantime, there are things you can do from home on January 22, 2021 to amplify the good news and mark the historic day that the treaty enters into force, and nuclear weapons are illegal.
 Please see information below on how you can express your support for the treaty.

 We will continue, on January 22 and beyond -

 * to call on the University of Arizona to cut its ties to Sandia National Laboratories for research collaboration and workforce recruitment for its nuclear weapons work.

 * to call on Raytheon to cease development and production of the new LRSO nuclear cruise missile.

 * to call on the United States to sign and ratify the Treaty.

 WHAT YOU CAN DO ON JANUARY 22, 2021

 Celebrate with others around the world and show your support: On January 22, 2021, the Treaty on the Prohibition of Nuclear Weapons will enter into force and nuclear weapons will be illegal!